UK driving test cost calculator

 - Expected retake cost.
 Probability of failing the first attempt multiplied by the cost of a second attempt.
 A second attempt is modelled as one additional practical-test fee plus ten extra hours of refresher lessons (the typical catch-up most learners do between attempts).
 This is a probabilistic expected value, not a guaranteed cost: if you pass first time, this line is zero; if you fail, it is closer to (practical fee + 10 lessons).

-The calculator does not include: insurance for driving on a provisional, theory-test books or apps (£0 to £25 typically), travel to and from your test centre, or DVSA cancellation fees if you reschedule with less than three working days notice.
+The calculator does not include: insurance for driving on a provisional, theory-test books or apps (£0 to £25 typically), travel to and from your test centre, or DVSA cancellation fees if you reschedule with less than 10 working days notice.
 Add these on top of the headline figure if your personal situation includes them.

 Assumptions and rounding